 Indeed, it would be tempting to triumphantly conclude ‘The circle has been modeled as an infinitely sided polygon’.
-This victory declaration would itself need clarification.
-Has the circle been revealed to be an infinitely sided polygon?
+But has the circle been revealed to be an infinitely sided polygon?
 Have curved lines been replaced by straight lines?
 Have curved lines (and hence circles) been proven to not exist?
-A model can succeed without it being clear what has been achieved.
+A model can succeed without being clear what has been achieved.

-But it is premature to dwell on the simile ‘Precision is to vagueness as straightness is to curvature’.
-The many-valued logician must first vindicate the analogy by providing details about how to calculate the truth-values of vague statements from the truth-values of their component statements.
+But it is premature to dwell on the analogy ‘Precision is to vagueness as straightness is to curvature’.
+The many-valued logician must first vindicate the comparison by providing details about how to calculate the truth-values of vague statements from the truth-values of their component statements.

 Proponents of many-valued logic approach this obligation with great industry.
 Precise new rules are introduced to calculate the truth value of compound statements that contain statements with intermediate truth-values.
 For instance, the revised rule for conjunctions assigns the conjunction the same truth-value as the conjunct with the lowest truth-value.These rules are designed to yield all standard theorems when all the truth values are 1 and 0.
 In this sense, classical logic is a limiting case of many-valued logic.
 Classical logic is agreed to work fine in the area for which it was designed—mathematics.

 Critics of the many-valued approach complain that it botches phenomena such as hedging.
 If I regard you as a borderline case of ‘tall man’, I cannot sincerely assert that you are tall and I cannot sincerely assert that you are of average height.
 But I can assert the hedged claim ‘Either you are tall or of average height’.
 The many-valued rule for disjunction is to assign the whole statement the truth-value of its highest disjunct.
 Normally, the added disjunct in a hedged claim is not more plausible than the other disjuncts.
 Thus it cannot increase the degree of truth.
 Disappointingly, the proponent of many-valued logic cannot trace the increase of assertibility to an increase in the degree of truth.